Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction: Problem Formulation

 Given the abstracted system in~\eqref{eq:abst_system_model}, our \textbf{main goal} is to provide high-confidence safety guarantees through statistical-symbolic reachability analysis.
 Specifically, we aim to construct a sequence of reachable sets $\mathcal{X}_1, \dots, \mathcal{X}_T$ that contain the system states at all time steps with confidence at least $1 - \alpha$.

-To support this analysis, we assume access to a dataset of $N$ trajectories sampled from the system in~\eqref{eq:abst_system_model}.
+To support this analysis, we assume access to a dataset of $N$ trajectories, $D = \{(x_{1,0:T}, y_{1,0:T}), \dots, (x_{N,0:T}, y_{N,0:T})\}$, sampled from the system in~\eqref{eq:abst_system_model}.
 Each trajectory $i$ starts from an initial state $x_{i,0}$ drawn independently and identically distributed (IID) according to an unknown distribution $\mathcal{D}_0$ over initial set $\mathcal{X}_0$, and evolves for $T$ steps\footnote{While our method does not require different trajectories to have the same time horizon, we fix the horizon for simplicity of presentation.} under a perception noise sequence $\mathbf{v}_i = [v_{i,0},\dots,v_{i,T}]$ drawn from an unknown joint distribution $\mathcal{V}$.
-This process produces the dataset
+This process produces the dataset where \( x_{i,0:T} \) denotes the true system states along the \( i \)-th trajectory from time step \( 0 \) to \( T \), and \( y_{i,0:T} \) denotes the corresponding neural component outputs.